This simple traffic controller can be used to teach children rudiments of traffic rules.

 You can assemble this circuit on a general-purpose PCB and enclose in an insulated box.
 The box should have enough space for mounting transformer X1 and two relays.
 It can be fixed near 230V AC, 50Hz power supply or mounted on the PVC tube used in construction of the traffic light container.

-Construction of the traffic light container box is shown in Fig. 2.
+The construction of the traffic light container box is shown in Fig. 2.
 A stout cardboard box of 30x15x10cm3 is required for housing the lamps.
 To ensure strength, use a 10x45cm2 plywood plate having 1.5cm thickness and secure onto it three light sockets and the box using nuts and bolts or screws.

 Make three tubes of thin aluminium sheet, which is readily available in hardware shops.
 The inner diameter of aluminium tubes should be such that these can snugly fit on the light sockets.
 Using a sharp knife, make holes opposite the sockets carefully.
 Wire the sockets at the back and take the wires out through the PVC tube.